-Before California legalized recreational marijuana in 2016, many cannabis growers actually opposed it.
+In fact, before California legalized recreational marijuana in 2016, many cannabis growers actually opposed it.
 They cited high environmental costs to operate marijuana farms, unnecessary inspections, a separate cultivation tax, and the upcoming Type 5 cultivation licenses for large businesses coming in 2023 as the four primary reasons for opposing legalization of recreational marijuana in the state.

 In Colorado, big businesses are establishing a stronghold in the marijuana market in a different way.
 In May 2016, the state extended a moratorium on the issuance of new cannabis licenses.
 As a result, big marijuana businesses were able to purchase most of the available licenses.
 In addition, Colorado doesn’t limit the number of plants marijuana cultivators can grow in each facility.
 That means big businesses with deep pockets could produce more than enough marijuana to meet demand.

 Sean Williams of Motley Fool explained the situation in Colorado saying, “An oligopoly-driven oversupply is pushing prices down.
-While this could be good news for the consumer for the time being, in the long term it could keep smaller marijuana players out of the market by keeping margins low, ensuring that just a few large players remain.”
+While this could be good news for the consumer for the time being, in the long term, it could keep smaller marijuana players out of the market by keeping margins low, ensuring that just a few large players remain.”
 In other words, the stage is set for big marijuana in Colorado.

 Craft Marijuana Cultivators Could be the Future of Small Marijuana

-While most small businesses and local farmers struggle to find the money to overcome the barriers to getting in and staying in the marijuana industry within their states, farmers in Massachusetts are looking for ways to circumvent big businesses.
-Massachusetts Senator Julian Cyr introduced an amendment that became law as part of a comprehensive cannabis bill which allows craft cooperatives.
+While most small businesses and local farmers struggle to find the money to overcome the barriers to getting in and staying in the marijuana industry within their states, farmers in Massachusetts looked for ways to circumvent big businesses.
+Massachusetts Senator Julian Cyr introduced an amendment that became law last year as part of a comprehensive cannabis bill which allows craft cooperatives.
 These craft cooperatives give smaller farmers the ability to come together in order to split the costs and profits associated with growing marijuana.

 The cooperative model has been compared to craft breweries in the beer industry where smaller “craft” cannabis cultivators might grow high-quality, specialty marijuana that could be sold at a higher price point than mass-produced marijuana grown by big businesses with big farming operations.